BestoGames/BestoNet/README.md

 BestoNet is a custom rollback networking solution developed for the fighting game [Idol Showdown](https://store.steampowered.com/app/1742020/Idol_Showdown/).
 Built in C# for Unity, it integrates with Facepunch Steamworks to provide a robust and efficient rollback implementation.

+This a work in progress as a library, and won't work right out the box

 ## 📚 Documentation

 - [Contributing Guide](docs/CONTRIBUTING.md)